What are hookworms?

 "Prenatal and transmammary infections are an important route of infection for puppies."

-If a pregnant dog had hookworms in the past, the pregnancy may reactivate dormant larvae, which then enter the female's bloodstream and infect the puppies in the uterus or through the mother's milk during nursing.
+If a pregnant dog had hookworms in the past, the pregnancy may reactivate dormant larvae, which then enter the female's bloodstream and infect the puppies in the uterus (prenatal infection).
+Puppies may also become infected after birth through mother's milk (transmammary) during nursing.
 Prenatal and transmammary infections are an important route of infection for puppies.

 What are the clinical signs of hookworm infection?

 The most significant clinical signs are related to intestinal distress and anemia.
-The parasites anchor themselves to the intestinal lining so that they can feed on tissue fluids and blood, injecting an anti-coagulant substance, which can cause continued bleeding after the hookworm has detached from the feeding site.
-Therefore, the dog can suffer blood loss from the hookworms' feeding, as well as continued bleeding into the bowel from the attachment sites, causing anemia.
+The parasites anchor themselves to the intestinal lining so that they can feed on tissue fluids and blood, injecting an anti-coagulant substance which prevents the blood from clotting.
+This can cause continued bleeding after the hookworm has detached from the feeding site.
+Therefore, the dog can suffer blood loss from the hookworm’s feeding, as well as continued bleeding into the bowel from the attachment sites, causing anemia.
 Pale gums and weakness are common signs of anemia.
-Some dogs experience significant weight loss, bloody diarrhea, or failure to grow properly with hookworm infection.
+Some dogs experience significant weight loss, bloody diarrhea, dull and dry hair coat or failure to grow properly with hookworm infection.
 It is not uncommon for young puppies to die from severe hookworm infections.
+Dogs may also exhibit coughing in severe cases.

 Skin irritation and itching, especially of the paws, caused by larvae burrowing into and along the skin, can be signs of a heavily infested environment.